New South Wales Rural Fire Service

-The New South Wales Rural Fire Service (NSW RFS) is a volunteer-based firefighting agency and statutory body of the Government of New South Wales.
+The New South Wales Rural Fire Service (NSW RFS) is a volunteer-based firefighting agency that is organised as a statutory body under the Government of New South Wales.

-The NSW RFS is responsible for fire protection to approximately 95% of the land area of New South Wales and the Jervis Bay Territory, while urban areas and over 90% of the population are the responsibility of Fire and Rescue NSW.
-The NSW RFS is the primary combat agency for bush fires in the state.
-In addition, they respond to structural fires, vehicle fires, motor vehicle accidents and wide range of other emergencies, as well as providing preventative advice to local communities.
+The NSW RFS is responsible for fire protection covering approximately 95% of the land area of New South Wales and the Jervis Bay Territory, while urban areas and over 90% of the civilian population are the responsibility of Fire and Rescue NSW.
+The NSW RFS is the primary combat agency for bushfires in the state.
+In addition, they respond to structural fires, vehicle fires, motor vehicle accidents and a wide range of other emergencies, as well as providing preventative advice to local communities.

-The NSW RFS is the world's largest volunteer fire service, with over 70,000 volunteer members.
-They are organised into 2,000 brigades (local units).
+The NSW RFS is organised into 2,000 brigades (local units).
 As of 30 June 2019, the service employed over 1,600 paid staff who fulfil operational, management, administrative and mitigation roles.
 The agency attends to approximately 30,000 incidents per annum.